“Blessed is the man who is always reverent, but he who hardens his heart falls into trouble.” Proverbs 28:14

-To be reverent is to be always seeking to honour God and give Him glory.
+To be reverent is to be always seeking to respect and honour God and give Him glory.

 Reverence is also referred to as ‘fear of the Lord’.
-To be reverent is to fear offending God as He is deserving of the highest form of respect.
+To be reverent is to fear offending God as He is deserving of the highest form of respect and love.

 “The fear of the Lord is to hate evil.”
 Proverbs 8:13